alien4cloud/mesos-tosca-blueprints/README.md

 Jobs' tasks are run within this component.
 - Marathon: The Marathon master component.
 It is a Mesos framework and as such, it is offered resources and can run tasks on the slaves.
 Provided a Service, the scheduler will insure that it is always up and will gracefully handle failures.
 It is installed on the same compute as the Mesos Master - a behavior we implemented using a _HostedOn_ TOSCA relationship - and is scaled up using Zookeeper identically.
 Marathon provides a complete HTTP REST API for launching and managing services.
-When using Marathon in a topology, Docker support is assumed.
+Marathon relies on the Docker engine for Docker support.
+- MesosDNS: A DNS server for Mesos slaves.
+It enables DNS resolution of tasks within the cluster.
+When used with Marathon, applications can be resolved through DNS following the following host pattern:  **app_name.marathon.mesos**.
+Please note that we currently use Marathon to launch MesosDNS (to ensure fault-tolerance).
+- MarathonLB: A load balancer for Marathon.
+In conjunction with MesosDNS, it enables internal service discovery within the cluster, provided that Marathon apps are launched using the label : `{ "HAPROXY_GROUP": "internal" }`.

 ## Requirements

 - This template is based on the [scalable capability](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.0/csprd01/TOSCA-Simple-Profile-YAML-v1.0-csprd01.html#_Toc430015753) of the hosting compute.
 Scalability behavior is still WIP in TOSCA, and Cloudify has a very simple implementation of scalability management.
 To workaround this, you will have to update your Cloudify manager.
 How-to can be found [here](http://alien4cloud.github.io/#/documentation/1.1.0/orchestrators/cloudify3_driver/index.html).
 - The Mesos templates currently supports *Ubuntu Trusty 14.04*, *Centos 7 & 6*, *RHEL 7 & 6* and _Debian 8_.
 However, to provide Aurora support you have to narrow this down to **Centos 7** or **Ubuntu 14.04**.
 We recommend the latter.
-- Marathon supports the same OS than Mesos, however only Ubuntu Trusty has been implemented ATM.
+- Marathon supports the same OS than Mesos, however only **Ubuntu Trusty** has been implemented ATM.
-- In order to properly operate, Marathon requires the Docker Engine to be installed on each and every slave.
+- In order to properly operate, Marathon requires the Docker Engine.
+A [CSAR](https://github.com/alien4cloud/samples/tree/master/docker-engine) is available for your convenience.

 ## Known limitations

 - As for now, the ASF only provides binaries for Aurora 0.12, which relies on Mesos 0.25.0 and may not work on other versions of Mesos.
 To prevent misuse, we used node-filters on the Mesos version.
 - To use Docker images in Aurora jobs, libmesos prerequisites must be installed inside the Docker container.
 - Scheduler authentication and replicated log persistence (using EBS or a similar service) are yet to be implemented.
-- The MesosSlave's _containerizers_ property allows Docker support, but this requires installing the Docker daemon on each slave.
-See this [script](scripts/docker_install.sh) for a simple installation for Centos.
-- A proxy system is yet to be implemented in order to resolve the leading master's URL using Zookeeper.

 ## Notes